 Do I need an EPC?

-In England, all sellers are required to purchase an EPC for a property before they sell it.
-Estate agents are must display the EPC rating whenever they market the property.
-If a property does not have an EPC when marketed the buyer and the agent risks a fine.
-Please be advised that this does not apply to Grade II Listed properties.
+In England, all sellers are required to purchase an EPC (Energy Performance Certificate) for a property before they sell it.
+Estate agents must display the EPC rating whenever they market the property.
+If a property does not have an EPC when marketed the buyer and the agent risk a fine.
+This does not apply to Grade II Listed properties.

 What is conveyancing?

 Conveyancing is the legal transfer of property from one owner to another.

 There is a lot of legal and administrative work to do before contracts can be exchanged and completed.
 There is a lot to organise and co-ordinate, including legal matters, financial arrangements and regulations to comply with, so you need to use a solicitor.

 We can introduce you to a solicitor and offer a no sale no fee conveyancing service with a guaranteed fixed price to keep everything simple.

 Get in touch using our Conveyancing Enquiry form and an adviser will contact you to discuss your requirements.